termsurf/talk/readme.md

 | a˥˩  | a\\   | ą̏          |
 | a˩˥˩ | a/\   | â          |
 | a˥˩˥ | a\\/  | ǎ          |

+_Note: Exact tone sequences can be represented with sequences like `a+a++a--`, where one vowel is spread across multiple tones.
+But common tones, across languages, can take advantage of the shortened syntax/encoding._

 ## ReadTalk